lumeyus/Read-Write-Synchronization/README.md

 - 2/17 2:00 : Have created a System class that executes simultaneous counting of separate private members, along with adding to a shared sum.
 Verified that sums all count to set amount.

 ## To-Do's
-- Design abstractions of the input/output buffers
+- Design abstractions for the input/output buffers
-- Add read/write capability to the input and output worker methods
-- Modify worker methods to use input/output buffers for reading, computing, and processing
+- Modify worker methods to use input/output buffers for reading, computing, and writing
 - Verify synchronization is correct with simple file tests
-- Create tests to verify the fully-fledged 4-column read/write program works as expected
+- Create tests to verify that the fully-fledged 4-column read/write program works as expected